-Dr. No, incredibly violent for its time of 1962, contains what is arguably one of Bond’s most famous on-screen kills.
+Dr No, incredibly violent for its time in 1962, contains what is arguably one of Bond's most famous on-screen kills.

-The look Bond gives Dent’s lifeless body says it all — he wasn’t particularly keen on having to execute this death, but it was part of his profession to kill people, and “those I kill are themselves killers”, as Roger Moore’s 007 snarled to Fransisco Scaramanga across the dinner table in The Man with the Golden Gun.
+The look Bond gives Dent's lifeless body says it all — he wasn't particularly keen on having to execute this death, but it was part of his profession to kill people.
+"Those I kill are themselves killers", as Roger Moore's 007 snarled to Fransisco Scaramanga across the dinner table in The Man with the Golden Gun.

-Connery’s Bond was often in real danger; the viewer can frequently feel the Grim Reaper closing in on him.
-He is helpless on his knees at Grant’s mercy in From Russia with Love.
-He is close to getting decapitated in a lift at the hands of Peter Franks in Diamonds are Forever.
-There is sheer panic in his face as Goldfinger’s laser beam approaches his crotch — Bond spits out words in the desperate hope that one will hit the target, and change the villain’s mind about killing him.
+Connery's Bond was often in real danger; the viewer can frequently feel the Grim Reaper closing in on him.
+He is helpless on his knees at Grant's mercy in From Russia with Love.
+He's close to getting decapitated in a lift at the hands of Peter Franks in Diamonds are Forever.
+There is sheer panic on his face as Goldfinger's laser beam approaches his crotch — Bond spits out words in the desperate hope that one will hit the target and change the villain's mind about killing him.

-And there is depth: the way in which Bond gazes into the Ken Adam-designed fish tank bed in Diamonds are Forever contained every piece of damage Bond has ever been through, in one detached and understated scene.
+And there is depth: how Bond gazes into the Ken Adam-designed fish tank bed in Diamonds Are Forever contained every piece of damage Bond has ever been through, in one detached and understated scene.

 George Lazenby: the emotional Bond.
 The Bond who falls in love and marries.
 Despite the Australian having no prior acting experience and replacing one of the biggest film stars on the planet, he does remarkably well.
 Most notably, in the final scene of On Her Majesty's Secret Service, when his newlywed, Tracy, is murdered: "It's all right.
 It's quite all right really.
 She's having a rest".
 He expresses Bond's sadness wonderfully.